Who we are

 Nichols Brothers Senior Management Group focuses on three topics that continue to contribute to the growing success of the company; Customer Loyalty, Employee Faithfulness, and Community Support.

 NBBB also invests in its employees.
 Nichols Brothers has a number of skilled tradesmen who have been with the company for well over 30 years.
 These employees amongst NBBB Journeymen are training the next generation of boat builders.
-We have an in-house apprenticeship program that ensures our personnel are meeting and exceeding NBBB expectations and regulatory demands.
+We have an in-house state recognized apprenticeship program that ensures our personnel are meeting and exceeding NBBB expectations and regulatory demands.
 We pride ourselves on our projects reputation; of quality craftsmanship; excellent performance in speed, fuel and environmental efficiencies.

 Our community is important to us.
-We have learned over the last 45+ years that when you support your community, your community supports you.
+We have learned over the last 50+ years that when you support your community, your community supports you.
 Over the years we have lent a hand out; reuniting an abandoned young orca with its pod, by supplying a crew and catamaran to transport the orca to British Columbia; We provided a shelter and build site to Whidbey Island Rowing Association when in need for storage of their shells; When we planned for expansion in 2006, we faced a lot of concerned neighbors, but after hiring a team of consultants to alleviate its impact and installing a $2 million stormwater filtration system we eased the fears of all community residents and gained their support.
 We have been in need ourselves.
-In 1979 our shipyard fell short of cash, people from all over Whidbey Island dug into their own pockets and raised $600,000to help NBBB with a bridge loan.
+In 1979 our shipyard fell short of cash, people from all over Whidbey Island dug into their own pockets and raised $600,000 to help NBBB with a bridge loan.
 Once back on it's feet financially NBBB paid back the money, with interest.